 PFA meetings are held on the first Thursday of each month at 8:30 a.m. in the Staff Room, which is adjacent to the Main Office.
-They will not be meeting on campus during distance learning.
 PFA does much more than raising money.
 PFA meetings plan meaningful school and community events and meet with the principal to discuss ideas, needs and events.
 All parents are welcome and are encouraged to attend.

 The PFA also helps the MCMS communicate effectively with the community.
 PFA sponsors e-communication (through Parent Square) to let families know about upcoming school events and fundraisers.
-To receive emails from the PFA, fill out the email Authorization Form that is part of the 2021-2022 Registration materials.
+To receive emails from the PFA, fill out the email Authorization Form that is part of the 2019-2020 Registration materials.

-School Site Council (SSC) Nomination and Elections
+What I need to know about School Site Council (SSC) Nomination and Elections:

 The SSC needs you!
-Two parent positions on the council are up for election this fall for a two-year term.
-Please complete the attached nomination form and turn it into the MCMS office if you are interested in serving.
-This form must be received by the end of the business day on Friday, August 27, 2021.
+One parent position on the council is up for election this fall for a two-year term.
+Please complete the attached nomination form and turn it in to the MCMS office if you are interested in serving.
+This form must be received by the end of the business day on Friday, August 30, 2019

-Candidate statements and election information will be posted to the MCMS website so that ballots may be tabulated and the newly elected members can begin their duties for the September meeting.
+Candidate statements and election information will be posted to the MCMS website so that ballots may be tabulated and the newly elected members can begin their duties for the September 17th meeting.
 Only parents of students may vote for parent representatives.
 Ballots will be available in the MCMS office in August.